 Manpower means staffing.
 How many people do you have engaged in executing your marketing strategy?
 What are their roles?
 How are they managed?
 How do they collaborate?

-Machinery means the systems used to assist you in your marketing strategy.
+Machinery means the systems used to assist you in your marketing activities.
 This can include your workspace and software, such as your CRM and digital marketing tools.
 It can even include your servers and hardware, and your phones and VoIP systems used in communications.

 Time is directly affected by your marketing planning, strategy, and processes.
 Like money, time is an asset.
 Get the most out of the time you have with efficient planning and automation platforms like monday.com.